 The satin silver 'Starlight' is a contemporary 12v hanging light made from anodised aluminium, ideal for outhouses, sheltered outdoor seating areas, pergolas and certain trees.
 Once dark, beautiful 360° lighting effects are created by the patterned body of this decorative 12v garden light.
 The 'Starlight' hanging light looks smart in daylight too, a fantastic example of ornamental landscape lighting.
 The satin silver anodised finish adds a modern touch to the light.

 The 'Starlight' hanging down light can be used with an MR16 LED bulb which reduces running and maintenance costs due to its long lifespan and low wattage.
 Should the LED MR16 ever need to be replaced, this can be done simply by unscrewing the one screw at the top of the cylindrical body to remove then replace the bulb.
-Certain lighting design features make landscape lighting installation easier; in the case of this hanging garden light, 5m of waterproof 2 core cable is supplied, meaning less cable joins and more choice on the position of the light fitting.
-The fixed hanging ring at the top of the light can be used with a length of chain if desired.
+Certain lighting design features make landscape lighting installation easier; in the case of this hanging garden light, The fixed hanging ring at the top of the light can be used with a length of chain if desired.

 The amount of light that is produced by a lamp is called lumens and the more lumens the lamp has the brighter it will be.